There are a number of FREE helplines and websites:

 Our staff are so often in the frontline when it comes to helping people living with dementia.
 We want to make sure that they are trained and informed about the condition so that they have a good understanding of how to best support patients, families and carers.

-The Welsh Ambulance Services NHS Trust is now recognised as a Dementia Friendly Community by the Alzheimer’s Society which allows us to focus on improving inclusion and quality of life for people with dementia in a number of ways.
+We are recognised as a Dementia Friendly Community by the Alzheimer’s Society which allows us to focus on improving inclusion and quality of life for people with dementia in a number of ways.

 Resources we have developed in partnership with people living with dementia: